top of page

 West Africa

-Despite being some of the warmest, most welcoming people, we focus on communities in Mali and Togo because they are among the most distressed, underserved places on earth.
+Despite being some of the warmest, most welcoming people, we focus on communities in Mali, Togo, and Benin because they are among the most distressed, underserved places on earth.

 Current Operations